harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 ## Heart Points (All Bachelorettes)

-- Counts from 0 to 100 heart points, 20 per heart.
+- Each bachelorette has up to 100 heart points, 20 per heart.
 	- One red heart is 20-39 points
 	- Two is 40-59
 	- Three is 60-79